KingArron2867/PMS/Capstone/PMS/README.md

     Features:
         - Rating system
         - Navagation bar
-        - Displays an array of diffrent products, along with their description, rating, price, product number and release date.
+        - Displays an array of diffrent products, along with their description, rating, price, product number and availability.
         - Search/filter function
         - Product details // IN PROGRESS